RULES AND REGULATIONS

 Films must include the given PROP and THEME, announced on the website at the start of the competition.

 Content must be appropriate for an audience of grade 7-12.

 Graphic content, including the use of firearms, is not acceptable and the use of strong language should be avoided.

-By entering this festival you are granting Mulgrave Zoom Film Festival non-exclusive rights to retain an archive copy of your production for the purposes of exhibition, promotion, and education.
+By entering this festival you are granting Mulgrave Zoom Film Festival non-exclusive rights to post the film to our website and other media channels and retain an archive copy of your production for the purposes of exhibition, promotion, and education.

 ALL SUBMITTED FILM FILES MUST BE EXPORTED AND LABELED ACCORDING TO THE ZOOM REGULATIONS:

 Export = 1080p (H.264 codec) preferred, less than 3gb